The Pattis Family Foundation Summer Leadership Program

 Our Summer Leaders

-Women Employed, with more than four decades of leadership in improving women's economic status, has the advocacy expertise, innovative programming, and extensive organizational connections to create a rich experience for our interns.
+Women Employed, with five decades of leadership in improving women's economic status, has the advocacy expertise, innovative programming, and extensive organizational connections to create a rich experience for our interns.

 Women Employed seeks to improve the lives of all working women through systemic change.
 Therefore, WE values the unique experiences, backgrounds, perspectives, skills, knowledge, and work styles that a diverse workforce brings to our organization.